-You can consume these foods raw, soaked in water or with your meals and while adding these to your diet will make a huge difference.
+You can consume these foods raw, soaked in water, or with your meals, and adding these to your diet will make a huge difference.
 While the above-mentioned food items are ideal home remedies for heavy periods, avoiding certain foods will also help regulate your pain better.

 Foods to avoid:

 Salt: Consuming too much salt can lead to water retention and make you feel bloated.
 Try to avoid processed foods with high sodium concentrations.